timescale/docs/ai/python-interface.md

 creating ANN indexes on each partition individually.
 Then, during search, you can:

-- Step 1: filter our partitions that don’t match the time predicate.
+- Step 1: filter partitions that don't match the time predicate.
 - Step 2: perform the similarity search on all matching partitions.
-- Step 3: combine all the results from each partition in step 2, rerank, and filter out results by time.
+- Step 3: combine all the results from each partition in step 2, re-rank, and filter out results by time.

 Step 1 makes the search a lot more efficient by filtering out whole swaths of data in one go.

-Timescale-vector supports time partitioning using TimescaleDB’s hypertables.
+Timescale-vector supports time partitioning using TimescaleDB's hypertables.
 To use this feature, simply indicate the length of time for each partition when creating the client: